Now That You Have Decided to Create Your Estate Plan, You Want to Be Sure You Cover All Your Bases and Leave Nothing Out.

 8. What about my business?

 Who will run your business after your passing?
 Are you leaving stock to your spouse or children?
 Do you have partners or shareholders?
 You may need a buy-sell agreement that controls what happens to your interest in the business after your death.
 What happens if you leave your business to a family member who is not interested in keeping it open?
-Do you have any intellectual property (trademarks, patents, etc.)?
+Do you have any intellectual property such as trademarks or patents?
 An experienced Estate Planning attorney will help you create a solid exit strategy and succession plan for your company.

 9. Do I have any special circumstances to think about?